xinz/crockford_base32/README.md

 end
 ```

-Then we can use `ULID.Base32.encode/1` to encode bytes in 128 bits.
+Then we can use `ULID.Base32.encode/1` to encode bytes in 128 bits, and use `ULID.Base32.decode/1` to decode the corresponding encoded.

 ## Credits